Intro & Bolded Text Reading Time: 2 minutes.

 You can’t however just throw up a website with a speaking page and expect the phone to start ringing.
 I did this.
 I know, very amusing, but don’t laugh too much.
 It was those all damn over-promise, under-deliver articles that told me this would work (refer to the “99% garbage” comment in intro).

-You’ll need to build a personal brand.
+First you’ll need to master the art of speaking, start with these 11 quick lessons.
 You’ll need to start practicing right away (probably for free), get videos of your speeches, and put together a presentable speaking packet.
-Hustle, and you could be on your way to a great business.
+Then you’ll need to work on building a personal brand.
+Work hard and hustle, you could soon be on your way to a great business.

 Where to Learn: